Already have an account?

 To live and work in Athens should be an inviting idea for any aspiring expat looking to find a new experience living abroad in a vibrant city.
-From its fascinating history immortalized in its sun-bleached ruins and traditional architecture to its cuisine, there are a huge number of reasons to work in Athens.
+From its fascinating history immortalized in its sun-bleached ruins and traditional architecture to its cuisine, there is a huge number of reasons to work in Athens.
 The city has a population making up nearly half of that of Greece and is situated In the middle of the Greek mainland providing an excellent opportunity to explore the rest of what the country has to offer.

 As the southernmost capital of Europe, Athens has been a hugely important city throughout history.
-It is widely considered as the birthplace of Western Civilisation with many of the intellectual and artistic ideas that shaped history having originated from there.
+It is widely considered the birthplace of Western Civilisation with many of the intellectual and artistic ideas that shaped history having originated from there.

-A large part of the town’s historic zone has been made into a pedestrian area that goes on for 3 kilometres, giving you access to all of the city’s major historical sites, such as the Acropolis which is perhaps the most emblematic site in all of Greece.
-Every year, hundreds of thousands of tourists flock from across the globe to visit these sites in order to get a glimpse into one of the most illuminated periods in human history and stand in the footsteps of great philosophers, artists and scientists.
+A large part of the town’s historic zone has been made into a pedestrian area that goes on for 3 kilometres, giving you access to all of the city’s major historical sites, such as the Acropolis, which is perhaps the most emblematic site in all of Greece.
+Every year, hundreds of thousands of tourists flock from across the globe to visit these sites in order to get a glimpse into one of the most illuminated periods in human history and stand in the footsteps of great philosophers, artists, and scientists.

-The Greek Government have welcomed lots of foreign companies to locate to Athens after the recent crisis – in the past few years the city has seen a big rise in the presence of multinational companies expanding operations abroad.
+The Greek Government have welcomed lots of foreign companies to relocate to Athens after the recent crisis – in the past few years, the city has seen a big rise in the presence of multinational companies expanding operations abroad.
 Relocating their business to work in Athens means they need to attract multilingual speakers to join their teams – and they are offering huge incentives to do so.
 Many companies are offering great bonus packages for candidates looking to relocate to Greece.

-Teleperformance Greece have a huge recruiting campaign right now to work at the world’s most popular social media platform.
+Teleperformance Greece have a huge recruiting campaign right now to work for the world’s most popular social media platform.
 They are looking for different language speakers to work as content moderators for the social media giant – you can check out their offers here.

-In addition to the great location and salary, the offer includes a great relocation package and even classes to help new hires integrate into Greek culture.
+In addition to the great location opportunity and salary, the offer includes a great relocation package and even classes to help new hires integrate into Greek culture.
 Being part of their multicultural team gives you access to a wide range of benefits, including exclusive discounts, health insurance, a casual dress code and even training in the latest technologies, giving you chance to improve your skills while earning money!

 You can find out more benefits of working in their company here.

 Greece is an EU member and uses the euro as its official currency.
 One of the biggest advantages of living in Athens is the low cost of living compared to other European destinations.
 In general, prices are around 30% lower than the rest of Europe, so your money should go further compared to other potential destinations on your list.
-Although the wages in Greece can be lower than other European countries, it is true that the prices of items such as food and drinks is considerably cheaper, along with the costs of accommodation.
+Although the wages in Greece can be lower than in other European countries, it is true that the prices of items such as food and drinks are considerably cheaper, along with the costs of accommodation.